Beginners To Advanced Guide To Building A Private Blog Network

 - “I just had this domain lying around from an old XYZ site, and decided to use it for this blog”

 This is the most common way of theming a site.
-The downside is it’s niche locked, you can’t link to a money site in a separate niche.
+The downside is you’re locking it down to one niche, so it becomes difficult to link to others.

 There are a few different strategies you can use to overcome this.
 The first one we’ll cover, is brought to you by Lion Zeal Mastermind member, Johnny Walters: